lgrammel/js-agent/README.md

 # JS Agent: Build AI Agents & Apps with JS & TS

+> [!WARNING]
-**⚠️ JS Agent was an early library to test out ideas and is not actively developed any longer.**
+> JS Agent was an early library to test out ideas and is not actively developed any longer.
+Check out [ModelFusion](https://github.com/lgrammel/modelfusion) - a more general AI library for TypeScript that incorporates my learnings from JS Agent.

 JS Agent is a composable and extensible framework for creating AI agents with JavaScript and TypeScript.